 As indicated above, the merchant Web site 106 includes automated enrollment software (FIG. 1) for allowing an entity to apply, via the Internet, to operate as an associate.
-The registration process may include the following: (i) the applicants, (ii) the use of an automated "agent" to scan the application text for key inputted terms, including vulgarities and other terms that may serve as a basis for denying the application, (iii) the automated generation and assignment of a unique associate ID (also referred to herein as the "store 50 ID") to an applicant, and (iv) the automated electronic transmission of referral link embedding instructions to the applicant.
+The registration process may include the following: (i) the 65 presentation of an online business agreement to the applicants, (ii) the use of an automated "agent" to scan the application text for key inputted terms, including vulgarities and other terms that may serve as a basis for denying the application, (iii) the automated generation and assignment of a unique associate ID (also referred to herein as the "store ID") to an applicant, and (iv) the automated electronic transmission of referral link embedding instructions to the applicant.

-FIG. 2 illustrates the general flow of information between components when an associate applicant uses a computer 55 200 to enroll as an associate.
+FIG. 2 illustrates the general flow of information between components when an associate applicant uses a computer 200 to enroll as an associate.
 The computer 200 includes a conventional Web browser 204 which communicates with the merchant Web server 132 using the HTTP protocol.
 The Web server 132 accesses a local store 136 of HTML documents (Web pages) which can be requested, retrieved and viewed by the applicant via the Web browser 204.
 These documents may, for example, include information about registering online to become an associate.
-Access to the merchant Web site 106 and the enrollment function is associate is not required to have an established Web site at the time of enrollment.
+Access to the merchant Web site 106 and the enrollment function is available to any client computer 200, and the enrolling associate is not required to have an established Web site at the time of enrollment.